SeeedDocument/ODYSSEY-STM32MP157C/README.md

  ![](https://github.com/SeeedDocument/ODYSSEY-STM32MP157C/raw/master/IMG/back.png)

-- **1.Seeed SoM-STM32MP157C Slot :** Install the Seeed SoM-STM32MP157C area, if the user wants to remove the core board, slowly tilt the core board up and then remove, never remove by hand.
+- **1.Carrier board :** Install the Seeed SoM-STM32MP157C area, if the user wants to remove the core board, slowly tilt the core board up and then remove, never remove by hand.

 - **2.DC Power Input Port :** 12V~24V/2A (12V/2A power input is recommended).